osuvak/dev-in-place/README.md

 ## Citing dev-in-place

-If a research group uses this framework in their research, I would like to kindly request them to cite the following.
+If a research group uses this framework, I would like to kindly request them to cite the following.

 In BibTeX format: